ethyca/fides/docs/fides/docs/quickstart/local_standalone.md

 pip install fidesctl
 ```

-For more information on pip installing fidesctl as well as the other potential extras, see the [Installation from PyPI](../installation/pypi.md) guide.
+For more information on installing fidesctl with pip, as well as the other potential extras, see the [Installation from PyPI](../installation/pypi.md) guide.

 ## Using the CLI